An Optimal Separation of Randomized and Quantum Query Complexity: Introduction

 \subsection{Forrelation and rorrelation}

 The above results leave us with a fundamental question: what is the largest possible separation between bounded-error quantum and randomized query complexity, for a problem with $n$-bit input?
 This question was raised by Buhrman et al.~\cite{BFNR03quantum-property-testing} and, a decade later, by Aaronson and Ambainis~\cite{AA15forrelation}, who presented it as being essential to understanding the phenomenon of quantum speedups.
-Toward this goal, the authors of~\cite{AA15forrelation} obtained both positive and negative results.
-They showed, for every constant $t,$ that every quantum algorithm with $t$ queries can be converted to a randomized decision tree of cost $O(n^{1-1/2t}).$ In particular, this rules out an $O(1)$ versus $\Omega(n)$ separation.
-In the opposite direction, Aaronson and Ambainis exhibited a problem that can be solved to bounded error with a single quantum query but has randomized query complexity $\tilde{\Omega}(\sqrt{n}).$ They left open the challenge of obtaining a separation of $O(1)$ versus $\Omega(n^{\alpha})$ for some $\alpha>1/2.$

-In more detail, Aaronson and Ambainis~\cite{AA15forrelation} introduced and studied the \emph{$k$-fold forrelation problem}.
+Toward this goal, the authors of~\cite{AA15forrelation} exhibited a problem that can be solved to bounded error with a single quantum query but has randomized query complexity $\tilde{\Omega}(\sqrt{n}).$ They left open the challenge of obtaining a separation of $O(1)$ versus $\Omega(n^{\alpha})$ for some $\alpha>1/2.$ In more detail, Aaronson and Ambainis~\cite{AA15forrelation} introduced and studied the \emph{$k$-fold forrelation problem}.
 The input to the problem is a $k$-tuple of vectors $x_{1},x_{2},\ldots,x_{k}\in\pomon,$ where $n$ is a power of $2.$ Define

 where $\mathbf{1}$ is the all-ones vector, $H$ is the Hadamard transform matrix of order $n$, and $D_{x_{i}}$ is the diagonal matrix with the vector $x_{i}$ on the diagonal.
 Since each of the linear transformations $H,D_{x_{1}},D_{x_{2}},\ldots,D_{x_{n}}$ preserves Euclidean length, it follows that $|\phi_{n,k}(x_{1},x_{2},\ldots,x_{k})|\leq1.$ Given $x_{1},x_{2},\ldots,x_{k},$ the forrelation problem is to distinguish between the cases $|\phi_{n,k}(x_{1},x_{2},\ldots,x_{k})|\leq\alpha$ and $\phi_{n,k}(x_{1},x_{2},\ldots,x_{k})\geq\beta$, where the problem parameters $0<\alpha<\beta<1$ are suitably chosen constants.
 Equation~(\ref{eq:forrelation}) directly gives a quantum algorithm that solves the forrelation problem with bounded error and query cost $k,$ where the $k$ queries correspond to the $k$ diagonal matrices.
 The cost can be further reduced to $\lceil k/2\rceil$ by viewing~(\ref{eq:forrelation}) as the \emph{inner product} of two vectors obtained by $\lceil k/2\rceil$ and $\lfloor k/2\rfloor$ applications, respectively, of diagonal matrices~\cite{AA15forrelation}.
 Aaronson and Ambainis complemented this with an $\tilde{\Omega}(\sqrt{n})$ lower bound on the randomized query complexity of the forrelation problem for $k=2$, hence the $1$ versus $\tilde{\Omega}(\sqrt{n})$ separation mentioned above.